poissonconsulting/ypr/README.md

   - The growth coefficient (`k`) and mean maximum length (`Linf`) from the Von Bertalanffy growth curve
-  - The length at which 50% spawning (`Ls`)
+  - The length at which 50% mature (`Ls`)
   - The length at which 50% vulnerable to harvest (`Lv`)
   - The number of spawners per spawner at low density (`Rk`)

-For definitions of all 26 possible parameters see the help for `ypr_population()`.
+For definitions of all 28 possible parameters see the help for `ypr_population()`.
 For an explanation of the calculations see the vignette `ypr`.